Very basic set theory: Abstract

-\pagenumbering{arabic} George Boolos describes the {\em naive conception of set}: "Any predicate has an extension" (Boolos [1971] pp.215-231).
+The {\em naive conception of set} is described as "Any predicate has an extension".
 Then Russell's paradox is used to prove the inconsistency of naive set theory.
-In this article we show Russell's paradox proves: There is place in set theory for `a set that is a member of itself'.\\ We call a set that is a member of itself an `individual'.
+If the only constituent of a set is that set itself we call that set an `individual'.
+We show Russell's paradox permits sets that are individuals thus that is not an inconsistency.
+Zermelo's axiomatization also permits individuals. {\em Very basic set theory} is a set theory with individuals and has a philosophical foundation in Ludwig Wittgenstein's Tractatus Logico-Philosophicus.